Cheltenham Badlands: Queenston Formation

 The Queenston Formation is characterized by its brick-red to maroon shales which are interlaced with smaller amounts of green shale, sandstone, and limestone.
 The darker red shale is the result of the introduction of the terrestrial muddy deposits into the Queenston Delta.
 The shale beds are thin and fractured, with a structural dip westward towards the centre of the Michigan Basin.
 Shales in the Queenston Formation are considered to have high density, low cation exchange capacities, and low water content.
 The lighter red shale, which sits on top of the darker shale, is highly bioturbated and is composed of a combination of bioclasts and the reworked pieces of the darker shale below.
-The distinct red, due to iron-oxide, colouring of these rocks is broken up with green-grey bands.
+The rocks' distinct red colouring, which is due to iron oxide, is broken up by green-grey bands.
 The green-grey bands are thought to be caused by a change in the oxidation rate due to circulating groundwater or bleaching by acidic groundwater.

 The lithology of the lighter and darker red shales at the Cheltenham Badlands site is categorized as smectite-poor, due to the clay content, ranging from 58% to 68% clay, and the dominant clay minerals, illite and chlorite.
 The non-swelling illite in the shales can cause high pressures with repeated wetting and drying, failing the shale structures.
 The difference in the water absorption between illite and chlorite clay minerals can cause differences in swelling which results in larger shards of the shales breaking into smaller shards.
 Once the shards are reduced to tiny and flaky shards, they become compacted and smooth; however, surface cracks during drying periods can lead to further erosion.